Unsure how their work serves God

 The 2016 Summit will

-gather leaders and active participants in the Faith@Work Movement from every industry sector who desire to learn from each other and work together to extend Christ’s transforming presence in workplaces around the world.
+gather leaders and active participants in the [email protected] Movement from every industry sector who desire to learn from each other and work together to extend Christ’s transforming presence in workplaces around the world.

 The Summit is not a celebrity-speaker event, but a working conference where all attendees participate, share new ideas and initiatives, and create collaborative partnerships.

-to add your voice as leaders from business, government, academia, church and ministry organizations gather in Dallas for the 2nd International Faith@Work Summit.
+as leaders gather from business, government, academia, church and ministry organizations for the 2nd International [email protected] Summit in Dallas.

 Agenda at a Glance